scalameta/metals/docs/editors/debug-adapter-protocol.md

 `buildTarget` is an optional parameter, which might be useful if there are identically named classes in different modules.
 A uri will be returned that can be used by the DAP client.

+`envFile` is an optional parameter, which allows you to specify a path to a `.env` file with additional environment variables.
+It supports single line as well as multi-line quoted values (without value substitution).

 ### Wiring it all together